ElectronSutra/venture/pages/the-realm/great-houses/cathak.md

 # House Cathak

+## The Fire That Marches Against the Tide

 ![Cathak Mon](./../../../assets/house_mons/cathak.png){:style="float: left;margin-right: 7px"}

 In the city of Myion on the Isle's southwest coast, red-haired Cathak soldiers